gooseberry/training/docs/exercises/sock-slide.md

 tags:
     - strength
     - core
+    - nogear
 ---

 #  Sock Slides

+!!! equipment "No equipment required for this exercise."

+--8<-- "high-plank.md"

+## Instructions

-Start in a high plank, push your hips up and drag your feet and legs in as close as possible to your arms.
-SLide your feet back to plank.
+1. Tighten your core and push your hips up, dragging your feer and legs in as close as possible to your arms.
+2. Slide your feet back to the starting position.